Tanyak97/IMDB-Actor-Information-Retrieval-Assignment-SQL-implentation-/README.md

 Installation:

 - Setting up the IMDB Database.
 Having access to the IMDB database is essential.
-The file can be found attached in the folder.
+Link to download file: https://datasets.imdbws.com/

 - Installing MySQLWorkbench to formulate queries